Wildlife and Biodiversity

 - Staffordshire Wildlife Trust - All Nature Reserves

 Partnership Working and Community Involvement

 We work with a variety of partners in undertaking conservation work in the Borough.
 These include Staffordshire Wildlife Trust, Natural England, The Environment Agency and Stafford College.

 There are volunteering opportunities on many of the nature reserves in the Borough, including those owned by Staffordshire Wildlife Trust.
-Ferndown LNR has an active Friends Group that contribute to the running of the reserve in many ways.
+In partnership with the Council, the Wildlife Trust also run the “Wild about Stafford” volunteers – a monthly conservation work party.